 - after removal, ensure proper disposal through bagging/piling

 If you do happen to remove wild parsnip on your property, it is never a bad idea to plant some natives in its absence!
 Since wild parsnip prefers disturbed sites with ample sunshine, it would be best to use natives that would also grow well in these conditions.
-A few great options would be goldenrod, sunflowers, native lupines, and native asters.
+A few great options would be native goldenrod (Solidago spp.), sunflowers (Helianthus spp.), wild lupine (Lupinus perennis), and native asters (Asteraceae family).
 These species grow well in meadows or field edges, and they also promote wildlife diversity.